 Indoors, residents wanting to entertain or socialise can choose from one of two large lounge rooms, two airy dining / community rooms or two smaller, comfortable sitting rooms.

-The Rose Room is a pretty, quiet reading room with a library of books and games, and Moline is known for its popular English pub.
+The Rose Room is a pretty, quiet reading room with a library of books and games, there is a room dedicated to Broadband internet access, and Moline is known for its popular English pub.

 These, together with the hair salon, minimart and therapy room, as well as a calendar of social activities and outings, help to keep residents active and connected.

 Because care centre pricing involves accommodation plus variable elements such as extra support services and means-tested government subsidies, calculating price can be a bit complicated.

 We have provided explanations here and even a calculator to help you work out what your fees are likely to be; however if you need further assistance please contact our Customer Service Centre on 1300 26 26 26 and one or our experienced team members will be happy help you.